 Whilst infra-red and radio appliance are usually used in private settings, schools mostly use FM systems.

-New technologies now make it even easier for operators of cultural facilities and improve the sound quality for users.
+Today, new technologies make it even easier for operators of cultural facilities and improve the sound quality for users.
 In this, the audio signal is transmitted directly to the personal smartphone using WLAN and an app.
-From there, it can be listened to either with headphones or by being fed into a hearing system via bluetooth or a personal induction loop, depending on what equipment the individual listener is using.
+From there, you can listen to music either with headphones or by streaming into a hearing system via bluetooth or a personal induction loop, depending on what equipment the individual listener is using.
 Those without such equipment can borrow a mobile telephone with a pre-installed app and portable induction loop from the customer services – provided they have T-reception on their hearing system.
 You can find more information at https://de-at.sennheiser.com/

 Since this technology is very recent, it is sensible to ask about the availability at the cultural facility of your choice in advance.

 Museums especially provide audio guides as standard which function as electronic museum guides and lead you through the museum or exhibition using sound recordings.

 You can find a selection of audio technologies which you can get yourself and are compatible with your hearing implant system here!